 I used a stand mixer to blend everything together except for the flaked coconut.
 The coconut chips were stirred in at the end with a wooden spatula because the cookie dough was rather thick and I didn't want to have to scrape it off the beaters.
 Stirring by hand gave me a much needed workout.

-Here’s a few more low carb baking tips.
+Here's a few more low carb baking tips.
 The original recipe calls for brown sugar.
-I used LC Foods Low Carb Brown Sugar Sweetener – inulin (they also make a brown sugar sweetener made with erythritol) in a smaller amount and increased the white low carb sweetener, but you could just add a touch of molasses, preferably blackstrap which adds a small amount of carbs.
+I used Swerve Brown Sweetener in a smaller amount and increased the white low carb sweetener, but you could just add a touch of molasses, preferably blackstrap which adds a small amount of carbs.

 I also increased the amount of egg from one to two because I find that most gluten free baked goods need more egg.
 The only other change was to add some baking powder which may or may not be needed, but I find it usually helps with leavening.